 Conkling, it was later discovered, was in another room in the same hotel while the meeting was being held.
 He did not miss the opportunity, however, to let Garfield know what was expected of him.
-Through his minions, Conkling laid out his expectations, surprisingly, patronage-its which, revolved around not continuation and his control over it.
+Through his minions, Conkling laid out his expectations, which, not surprisingly, revolved around patronage-its continuation and his control over it.
 Not hesitating to make the most audacious demands, he insisted that Garfield let him choose the next secretary of the treasury.
 Conkling would later claim that Garfield had agreed to everything, but Garfield said he offered nothing more than the assurance that he would try to include Stalwarts in his cabinet and, when appropriate, consult with Conkling.
 "No trades, no shackles," Garfield had written in his diary after the meeting, "and as well fitted for defeat or victory as ever."